Your mortgage fell through on closing day? What to do now

 How long can you delay closing on a house?

-There is no maximum "time limit" on a closing delay.
+There is no maximum time limit on a closing delay.
 However, if the seller has implemented a right of refusal contingency or a kick-out clause, the seller may be able to enact one of these and cancel the sale.
 It also depends on what is written on the mortgage contract.
 Some contracts allow you a few extra days to get lingering issues sorted out.

 Switching lenders before closing is possible but restarts the loan application process, leading to potential delays, additional costs, and credit score impacts.
 Real estate contracts and rate lock agreements may also be affected, risking penalties or contract termination.
-Any of these delays or complications can scare the seller and cause them to put the property back on the open market.
+Any of these delays or complications can scare the seller and cause them to put the property back on the open market.”

-The Bottom Line: Close with confidence
+The bottom line: Close with confidence

 Related resources